I've created a tier ranking for each ArgoCD setting.

 getCluster()

-Because the actual use is unknown, the Lightning Talk classified it as Tier 3, but I think it would be more appropriate to classify it as Tier 4.
+Because its actual use is unclear, it was classified as Tier 3 in the Lightning Talk, but I think it should be classified as Tier 4.

 Resource Tracking(Label)